Emergency Medical Services

 EMS 2500.
 Paramedic Training IV.
 8 Hours.

 Second semester course.
 Includes lecture and laboratory training in topics such as spinal immobilization of the lying and sitting patients, chest needle decompression, IV/Bolus/Piggy Back medications, bleeding, wound care, shock, long bone splinting, head / face trauma, thoracic trauma, abdominal trauma, ventilatory management, dynamic cardiology, static cardiology, and extrication, mass casualty management, abuse and neglect, crime scene awareness, and hazardous materials.
 PHTLS certification included.
 10 lecture hours per week; additional hours for ride-along and field course required.
 Prerequisite: Admission to the Dixie State University Paramedic Certificate program.
-SP.
+SU.

 EMS 2600.
 Paramedic Training V. 12 Hours.

 Third semester course.
 Hands-on practice of current and previously learned skills.
 Includes lecture and out-of-classroom education in high angle rescue, swift water rescue, farmedic course, aeromedicine, ongoing field assessment and evaluation of the student's performance and competency.
 AMLS certification included.
 Lecture hours plus 144 hours field rotation and 120 clinicals required.
 Assists the student in preparation for state and national certification.
 Course fee required.
 Prerequisite: Admission to the Dixie State University Paramedic Certificate program.
-SU.
+FA.

 Shanna Alger, B.A.